twada/stringifier/README.md

 ### handlers

 `handlers` is a object where property names are type names (string, number, ...) and values are per-type stringify strategy functions.
-Various stringify strategies are defined in `stringifier.strategies`.
-And default strategies are defined as follows.
+Various strategies are defined in `stringifier.strategies`, and default strategies are defined as follows.

 ```javascript
 var s = require('./strategies');